dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ### 1. Static or global object causes notGCed leaks

-If you see notGCed leaks, where the retaining path starts with a global or static variable, this means that some objects were disposed, but references to them were never released.
+If you see notGCed leaks, where the retaining path starts with global or static variable, this means that some objects were disposed, but references to them were never released.

-In this example, as `disposedC` is not needed anymore, it should stop being referenced when disposed.
-If `A` and `B` are still needed, `B` should assign null to the variable that references `disposedD`.
-Otherwise, the reference to the first non-needed object on the path (`staticX`, `A` or `B`) should be released.

 ```
-root -> staticX -> A -> B -> disposedC
+root -> staticA -> B -> C -> disposedD
 ```

+In this example, `disposedD` should stop being reachable from root.
-To fix the leaks, you need to release the closest to the root object on the retaining path (starting with `staticX`, then `A`, then `B`), that is not needed any more.
-This will make all objects, referenced from it, unreachable, and thus available for garbage collection.
+Thus you need to find the closest to the root object, that is not needed any more and release reference to it, making the entire chain after available for garbage collection.

+Depending on case, the way to release the object will be different:

-If the object is disposed by owner in the owner's dispose, check who holds the owner and release the reference to it:
+1. If the object is disposed by owner in the owner's dispose, check who holds the owner and release the reference to it:
 ```
 void dispose() {
-  _disposedC.dispose();
+  disposedD.dispose();
 }
 ```

-If the object is disposed earlier than owner's disposal, null the reference out:
+2. If the object is disposed earlier than owner's disposal, null the reference out:

 ```
-_disposedC?.dispose();
+disposedD?.dispose();
-_disposedC = null;
+disposedD = null;
 ```

-If the object is held by non-owner, make the reference weak:
+3. If the object is held by non-owner, make the reference weak:
 ```
+class C {
+  ...
-final WeakReference<MyClass> disposedC;
+  final WeakReference<MyClass> disposedD;
+  ...
+}
 ```

 ### 2. More than one closure context